Week Ending 21st July

 - Congratulations to our ESOL café which has been given an award!
 The provision was highly commended and given an award by the Learning and Skills Council.

 - On Wednesday Chesterton Singers enjoyed a visit to Stoke College in Suffolk to perform at the opening event of a Chinese summer school.
 Chesterton Singers were invited to perform alongside the rising piano star George Harliono and enjoyed a delicious Chinese buffet after the performance.
 The students sang beautifully, conducted themselves with maturity and were great ambassadors for the school.

 - Thursday saw the culmination of the year-long house competition which is based on the number of points each house receives.
 Cavendish are the winning house and all of its members enjoyed the house celebration afternoon which is the reward.
 All houses enjoyed the end of year assemblies which reflected on the past year.

-- A relatively short blog this week as we head off for the summer.
-It just remains for me to wish everyone a restful and enjoyable holiday.
+- It just remains for me to wish everyone a happy and peaceful summer break.

 Chesterton Community College